 So if you have chipped, fractured or uneven teeth that are making you self-conscious when you smile, keep reading to find out whether tooth contouring could work for you.
-We have information on what the process involves, what the risks are, and how much you can expect to pay for it in the US and the UK.
+We have information on what the process involves, what the risks are, and how much you can expect to pay for it in the UK.

 Table of contents

 Enameloplasty is the official name for filing, shaving, contouring, sanding or reshaping of the teeth.
 This is normally done to make the smile more uniform and improve aesthetics.
 Although it goes by many names, the teeth filing procedure is relatively straightforward.